 Conservation initiatives assist by protecting Ruthven Park’s significant natural features and associated plant and wildlife through research, inventories, monitoring, restoring, active management and enhancing natural areas habitat for a variety of species at risk on the property.
 The site also preserves and practices preventive maintenance activities of the built heritage which includes the nineteenth-century buildings, artifacts, and cultural landscapes through research, monitoring, inventories, stabilization, maintenance, restoration, and repairs.

-The Lower Grand River Land Trust Inc. holds an easement with The Ontario Heritage Trust, an agency of the Ministry of Tourism, Culture, and Sport.
+The Lower Grand River Land Trust Inc. holds an easement with the Ontario Heritage Trust, an agency of the province’s Ministry of Tourism, Culture, and Sport.
 This legal binding agreement focuses on the preservation and enhancement of both the natural and cultural heritage aspects of the property.

 Phone: (905) 772-0560

 243 Haldimand Hwy. #54,